wychlw/support-matrix/LicheeCluster4A/OpenWRT/README.md

 ### Common Issues

-If USB is not working, it may be due to Linux device tree requiring patching.
+If USB is not working, it may be due to Linux device tree require patching.
 [Download patch here](https://dl.sipeed.com/fileList/LICHEE/LicheeCluster4A/04_Firmware/lpi4a/src/linux/0001-arch-riscv-boot-dts-lpi4a-disable-i2c-io-expander-fo.patch)

 ## Expected Results